 The answers aren’t always in books

 I believe that many of us don’t reach out enough to our peers for help and feedback before looking to an expert.
 Books don’t talk back.
-And when it comes to problem solving, there is so much value in talking out-loud to another person.
+And when it comes to problem-solving, there is so much value in talking out-loud to another person.
 Innovative, interactive online education may also help well.

 ”Nothing clears up a case so much as stating it to another person.” -Sherlock Holmes